Probing Cosmic Neutrino Background through Parametric Fluorescence

-The Big Bang theory predicts the existence of both cosmic microwave background (CMB) and cosmic neutrino background (C$\nu$B).
+\prlsection{Introduction}{.}The Big Bang theory predicts the existence of both cosmic microwave background (CMB) and cosmic neutrino background (C$\nu$B).
 While the CMB has been firmly observed and serves as a powerful probe of the early Universe~\cite{Planck:2018vyg}, the C$\nu$B, formed one second after the Big Bang, has yet to be detected.
 To date, the most promising method for observing these relic neutrinos is through the inverse beta-decay process, initially proposed by S.~Weinberg in 1962~\cite{Weinberg:1962zza}.
 Nevertheless, the PTOLEMY project, currently under development with tritium targets, still faces significant challenges before its practical feasibility can be confirmed~\cite{PTOLEMY:2018jst,PTOLEMY:2019hkd,PTOLEMY:2022ldz,Cheipesh:2021fmg,Cheipesh:2023qiy}.
 An alternative approach to relic neutrino detection is to observe the mechanical recoils from their coherent scattering on a macroscopic object~\cite{Opher:1974drq,Lewis:1979mu,Zeldovich:1981wf,Cabibbo:1982bb,Shvartsman:1982sn,Langacker:1982ih,Smith:1983jj,Lewis:1987yd,Loeb:1990xs,Ferreras:1995wf,Hagmann:1999kf,Duda:2001hd,Gelmini:2004hg,Ringwald:2009bg,Vogel:2015vfa,Domcke:2017aqj,Shergold:2021evs,Ruzi:2023cvp}.
-However, while the event rate for coherent scattering can be enhanced by a factor of the Avogadro constant~$N^{}_{\rm A} \approx 6.02 \times 10^{23}$, the resulting sub-eV recoil is averaged across all the atoms in the target ensemble, posing a fundamental challenge for detecting those elusive relics.
+However, while the event rate for coherent scattering can be enhanced by a factor of the Avogadro constant, the resulting sub-eV recoil is averaged across all the atoms in the target ensemble, posing a fundamental challenge for detecting those elusive relics.
+For instance, for the mechanical recoil, the resultant acceleration is fifteen orders of magnitude below the most advanced measurements~\cite{Shergold:2021evs}.

 In this work, we investigate a novel phenomenon of the coherent parametric fluorescence of relic neutrinos in cold molecular (or atomic) systems.
 A schematic plot for the process is shown in the left panel of Fig.~\ref{fig:scheme1}.
 By collectively interacting with molecular dipoles, the parametric fluorescence $\nu^{}_{i} + M \to \nu^{}_{j}+ \gamma^{}_{\rm S} +M$ with neutrino masses $m^{}_{i} > m^{}_{j}$ will be induced, a spontaneous process that is unlikely to occur without the presence of the medium.
 Microscopically, neutrinos are scattering with dipoles in the medium through their coupling to electrons, and the process is coherent for the ensemble because dipoles in the medium remain unmodified after the scattering.